-Everett man accused of beating jail guard unconscious won’t face trial
+Everett man accused of beating jail guard unconscious considered too mentally ill to face trial

 EVERETT — An Everett man accused of beating a jail guard unconscious in December 2016 has had his case dismissed.

-The Daily Herald reports 29-year-old Ammar Kasim Al-Rubaie was considered too mentally ill to participate in his own defense, according to a judge’s order filed this month in Snohomish County Superior Court.
+The (Everett) Herald reports 29-year-old Ammar Kasim Al-Rubaie was considered too mentally ill to participate in his own defense, according to a judge’s order filed this month in Snohomish County Superior Court.

 A medical report indicated that after two 90-day stays at Western State Hospital, and various combinations of medications, he continued to exhibit symptoms of delusions, disorganized thinking, probable hallucinations and poor insight and judgment.